 \[ \begin{align} \underbrace{\vphantom{\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)}\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi}_{=:A} = \underbrace{\vphantom{\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)} -f_0v_g\beta}_{=:B}\underbrace{\vphantom{\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)} -\mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right)}_{=:C} \underbrace{\vphantom{\left[\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right]\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)} -\frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)}_{=:D}\tag{18.9}\label{eq:tendency_eq_cyclogen} \end{align} \]

-\[ \begin{align} \text{A} \sim -\chi \sim \text{Zyklogenese}, \end{align} \]
+\[ \begin{align} \text{A} \sim -\chi \sim \text{cyclogenesis}, \end{align} \]

 \[ \begin{align} \Phi\left(x, y, p\right) = -Uf_0y + \frac{\newhat{v}f_0L}{2\pi}\sin\left(\frac{2\pi}{L}x\right)\sin\left(ap + b\right) + \Phi_0\left(p\right), \end{align} \]

 where $\newhat{v}$ denotes the velocity amplitude of the meridional oscillation.
-The linear function $ap + b$ allows the disturbance to phase shift with height; $\Phi_0$ represents a background state.
+The linear function $ap + b$ permits a phase shift of the disturbance with height; $\Phi_0$ represents a background state.

 \[ \begin{align} B = -f_0\beta\newhat{v}\cos\left(\frac{2\pi}{L}x\right). \end{align} \]